lukehutch/serverx/README.md

 * SSL (and HTTP/2 + ALPN) is enabled by default, and `http://` requests automatically redirect to `https://` requests with the same path
 * routes require a user to be authenticated by default
 * cookies are HTTPS-only and disallowed for Javascript requests
+* the static resource handler disables directory listing and access to hidden files/dirs
 * CORS origin and allowed request methods can be configured
-* etc.

-Serverx also strives to be as fast and scalable as possible by building on the asynchronous multithreaded core of Vert.x, by using internal compilation and caching of HTML templates, by using `MethodHandle` to perform reflective access only at server startup time, etc.
+Serverx also strives to be as fast and scalable as possible by:

+* building on the asynchronous multithreaded core of Vert.x
+* using internal compilation and caching of HTML templates
+* using `MethodHandle` to perform required reflective access checks (for template models) at server startup time rather than at tempate rendering time

 Serverx is a new project, and is functional, but has not yet been tested widely.